Methane: Occurrence

-Methane was discovered and isolated by Alessandro Volta between 1776 and 1778 when studying marsh gas from Lake Maggiore.
-It is the major component of natural gas, about 87% by volume.
+Methane is the major component of natural gas, about 87% by volume.
 The major source of methane is extraction from geological deposits known as natural gas fields, with coal seam gas extraction becoming a major source (see coal bed methane extraction, a method for extracting methane from a coal deposit, while enhanced coal bed methane recovery is a method of recovering methane from non-mineable coal seams).
 It is associated with other hydrocarbon fuels, and sometimes accompanied by helium and nitrogen.
 Methane is produced at shallow levels (low pressure) by anaerobic decay of organic matter and reworked methane from deep under the Earth's surface.
 In general, the sediments that generate natural gas are buried deeper and at higher temperatures than those that contain oil.

 Methane is generally transported in bulk by pipeline in its natural gas form, or by LNG carriers in its liquefied form; few countries transport it by truck.